dljones555/Cognitive-Copliot/README.md

 Your brain and cognitive skills can diminish with LLM use, but can also be built up - AI smart!

 It's June 2025.
 Yes, the data is already coming in.
-Tech optimists will counter this with valid point.
-Modernization of jobs saw people move away from farm and industrialized roles into offices and other positions.
+Tech optimists will counter this with valid points.
+Consider an analogy: modernization of jobs saw people move away from farm and industrialized roles into offices and other positions.
 Physical exercise wasn't built into work.
 I am writing this from a gym.
 With AI, you have to maintain your brain and cognitive skills!

 It's on you.
 Let's get ahead of this - society failed with social media not knowing early.